peterlindkvist/minimum-viable-editor/README.md

 texts as normal elements.
 To fetch the editor directly instead of adding #editor, use the index.js.

     <script type="text/javascript" src="{{_mve.index}}"></script>

+## syncronize content

+It could be discussed if the data folder with content should be commited and deployed together with the source.
+It simplifies deployment of new features a lot.
+To avoid to write over changed content during deployment a sync script is provided.
+Add to scripts in `package.json`

+    "sync-content" : "mve-sync https://[remote server]/content.json ./data/sv_se.json"

+And run `npm run sync-content` before starting on new content and before release.
+The local content and remote content will be deep merged with the remote content as master.

 ## Tests